gamemanual0/gm0/source/docs/hardware-basics/motor-guide/jvn-calculator.rst

 The adjusted speed will account for sag into field tiles, loss of efficiency through :term:`belts <HTD Belt>`, :term:`gears <Gear>`, etc., and loss of grip as the wheels eventually wear out.
-A good starting point should be around 2 ft/s, though many teams have faster drivetrains ranging to 5+ ft/s.
+A good starting point should be a free speed of around 5 feet per second.
-Bear in mind that for inexperienced teams, a fast drivetrain decreases controllability.

 General Tips
 ============

-* Always use the VEX dyno test results for free speed, stall torque, stall current, and free current.
+* Always use the `VEX dyno <https://motors.vex.com/other-motors/am-neverest>`_ test results for free speed, stall torque, stall current, and free current.
 * Ensure that the total current draw does not exceed the stall current!
   Generally, this should not be a problem, but it is something to be aware of.